 The first wave of mobility was consumer-driven, according to 451 Research's previous reports on the topic.
 But "second-wave mobility" is now emerging and it is focusing on mobile business users and the IT staffs that support them.

-Tango Networks announced the acquisition of Simetric last week, supplementing the launch of its enterprise mobile communications service, Kinetic Cloud, offering Mobile Unified Communications, mobile communications recording compliance, automated enterprise application mobile integration, and Enterprise Text Messaging.
+Tango Networks announced the acquisition of Simetric last week, supplementing the launch of its enterprise mobile communications service, Mobile-X, offering Mobile Unified Communications, mobile communications recording compliance, automated enterprise application mobile integration, and Enterprise Text Messaging.

 Download a copy of the report: